7361cid/-Python-Test/README.md

 # Python  Test task
 ## How to use program
 Use python3 script.py
-This module Run server on 127.0.0.1:8000
+This module Run server on 127.0.0.1:8000 the program must be in the directory with the file Ru.txt and the subdirectory pages, where the html files are located.

 ## About modules
 After run this module you can use methods in browser